Joette Katz is a Heartless Bitch

 That same statutory scheme, however, authorizes a sentence of death only when the state has proven beyond a reasonable doubt one of the statutorily defined aggravating circumstances, which, in this case, was alleged to be that the murder was committed in an especially cruel, heinous and depraved manner.
 As judges, it is our sworn responsibility to apply the law in an objective, reasoned and dispassionate manner.
 We bear this responsibility equally in all cases, whoever the parties and however unpopular the result.
 Thus, we are obligated to determine whether there was sufficient evidence that the defendant in fact caused the victim extreme pain and torture above and beyond that necessary to cause his death.
 In this case, there was not sufficient evidence to support those facts.
 Therefore, the discharge of our judicial duty in this case compels the conclusion that, under our law, the sentence of death imposed on the defendant cannot stand.
 The judgment is REVERSED with respect to the imposition of the sentence of death and the case is remanded to the trial court with direction, pursuant to s 53a-46a (g), to impose a sentence of life imprisonment without the possibility of release; the judgment is affirmed in all other respects.

-David M. Borden, Richard N. Palmer and Robert J. Callahan, concurred.
+In this opinion David M. Borden, Richard N. Palmer and Robert J. Callahan, concurred.

 12 Comments: